dmis-lab/biobert/README.md

 *   **(15 May 2019)** Updated code and dataset for BioASQ [`7ed3d7a`](https://github.com/dmis-lab/biobert/commit/7ed3d7a83823c95ed35c59f82ea2669f04e0e5d7).

 ## Installation
-To use BioBERT, we need pre-trained weights of BioBERT, which you can download from [Naver GitHub repository for BioBERT pre-trained weights](https://github.com/naver/biobert-pretrained).
+To use BioBERT, we need pre-trained weights of BioBERT, which you can download from [NAVER GitHub repository for BioBERT pre-trained weights](https://github.com/naver/biobert-pretrained).
 Make sure to specify the versions of pre-trained weights used in your works.
 Also, note that this repository is based on the [BERT repository](https://github.com/google-research/bert) by Google.

 All the fine-tuning experiments were conducted on a single TITAN Xp GPU machine which has 12GB of RAM.
 The code was tested with Python2 and Python3 (We used Python2 for experiments).
 You might want to install `java` to use official evaluation script of BioASQ.
 See `requirements.txt` for other details.